warry-byte/UdacityNanodegreeSelfDriving-CarND-AdvancedLaneLines-P2/P2_writeup_aantoun.md

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1]

+Note that images calibration1.jpg, calibration4.jpg and calibration5.jpg could not be used to calculate the distortion coefficients due to occluded points.

 ### Pipeline (single images)